ThePrez/Manzan/docs/config/data.md

 `data.ini` is made up of many sections that define data sources.
-For example, a Manzan data source might be a `file` or `watch`.
+A Manzan data source might be a `file`, `watch`, or `table`.
 In the future, there will be many more.

 ## Schema